scramjetorg/scramjet/README.md

 If you want to help and be part of the Scramjet team, please reach out to us, [on slack](https://join.slack.com/t/scramjetframework/shared_invite/zt-bb16pluv-XlICrq5Khuhbq5beenP2Fg) or email us: [opensource@scramjet.org](opensource@scramjet.org)

 ## Donate us
 Do you like this project?
-It helped you reduce time spent on delivering your solution.
+It helped you reduce time spent on delivering your solution?
 You are welcome to buy us a coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7F7V65C43EBMW)